 Any sensory loss can be life altering and unsettling.
 Overcoming the individual's reluctance to acknowledge a hearing problem and hesitancy to accept help is the first step in earning the trust that implementing a real solution will require.
 This process calls for a seasoned professional whose depth of experience:

 That's why the practice of audiology is about re-connection.
-With years of experience, Dr. Dungan and Dr. Barron work to reconnect people of all ages, from all walks of life with the friends, family, hobbies, and social activities that hearing loss has prevented them from enjoying.
+With years of experience, Dr. Dungan works to reconnect people of all ages, from all walks of life with the friends, family, hobbies, and social activities that hearing loss has prevented them from enjoying.

 Basic, mid-level, and premium technology can all be improved in the hands of an experienced audiologist who uses probe microphone measures and other objective outcomes to ensure the highest satisfaction.